mshahwan25/Mapping_files/README.md

     filter file-name by file type

-    doing some modications to files-names
+    doing some modications to files-names (removing redundant names, )

     merging tables containing the files-names from different folders into one general table